pngapple/minesweeper_bot/README.md

 - HSV thresholds for unrevealed/empty tiles may vary by theme or lighting
 - Solver currently supports basic deterministic rules (no probability-based solving yet)
 - Templates for numbers 1–5 are included — extend to 6–8 for better accuracy
+- Solver will become stuck if the board can not be solved algorithmically

 License:
 MIT License